Joschua-Conrad/Transient-Simulation-of-Dynamic-Comparator-Noise/README.md

   deterministic convergence is then even faster, as it does not need to predict offset from simulation history.

-- Lastly, the test block provides an input ramp with knwon bounds around the comparator's trip-point.
+- Lastly, the test block provides an input ramp with known bounds around the comparator's trip-point.
 This is handy for anaylzing e.g. metastability.

 The following table lists the simulation procedure depending on whether the